 Geoff Hall has devoted much of his career to development of electronic instrumentation for particle physics experiments, which in the last thirty years has focused on the CERN LHC.

-After his PhD, he joined an experiment at SLAC using a rapid-cycling bubble chamber.
-Data recording efficiency was enhanced by triggering cameras using information from external electronic detectors, processed using a fast microprocessor.
-After the discovery of charmed quarks in 1974, there was intense interest in directly measuring charmed particle lifetimes, which was achieved in the SLAC facility in the BC72 experiment.
-Hall designed gas Cherenkov counters for particle identification, including developing 3D ray tracing software for design and mirror alignment.
+After his PhD, he joined an experiment at SLAC using a rapid-cycling bubble chamber with cameras triggered using information from external detectors, processed using a fast microprocessor.
+After the discovery of charmed quarks in 1974, there was intense interest in directly measuring charmed particle lifetimes, which was achieved in the BC72 experiment.
+Hall designed gas Cherenkov counters for particle identification, developing 3D ray tracing software for design.
 Over two million pictures were taken, leading to a sample of about 100 charm decays.

 Charmed quark studies required greatly increased event samples, only feasible by developing new triggered electronic detectors with few µm resolution.
-Imperial College took up this challenge, led by David Websdale, collaborating with a UK company to manufacture silicon microstrip sensors for NA14, starting from elementary diode prototypes.
+Imperial College took up this challenge, led by David Websdale, collaborating with a UK company to manufacture silicon microstrip sensors for NA14.

-Following the NA14 telescope, over the next few years other prototype detectors were developed, using optical masks made by electron beam lithography in UK facilities.
-These included photodiodes for scintillator readout for UA1 and sensors for luminosity monitoring in the ALEPH experiment.
-Silicon photodiode drift detectors were built, optimised for UV sensitivity and successfully deployed at CERN in a liquid xenon calorimeter cell.
+During subsequent years other prototype detectors were developed, using optical masks made by electron beam lithography in UK facilities, including photodiodes for scintillator readout for UA1 and sensors for luminosity monitoring in the ALEPH experiment.
+Silicon drift detectors were built, optimised for UV sensitivity and successfully deployed at CERN in a liquid xenon calorimeter cell.